 The Students' Association President is in charge of external relations, affordability issues such as accommodation and widening access, as well as strategy and governance.

-Hello, my name is Jamie and I am your Student's Association President for 2019/20.
+Hello, my name is Dan and I am your Student's Association President for 2020/21.

-My overarching role is to be a student advocate who champions what is important to you individually and collectively, at all levels, from the University, to political bodies local, national and international.
-I am directly accountable to you, the students.
+My role is to be a student advocate who champions what is important to you all levels, from the University to political bodies both local and national.

-I focus my work on issues including student accommodation and tuition fees, widening access and outreach, sustainability and the environment, and alumni engagement.
+I focus my work on issues including student accommodation, our local community, widening access and outreach, sustainability and the environment, and alumni engagement.